 Those that have a home-based business, farm, market garden, B&B, office, art studio or just about any and all non-domestic use will have to get a license.
 The application fee will be free for the first year but not after that.
 The minimum charge per year will be $200.
 There will be different rate classes.
 I think this is a direct response to companies like Nestle buying groundwater for almost nothing and selling it.
 From what the FLNRO staff says agriculture will be at a low rent fee of $.85 per 1000 cubic meters.

 Please note you have to apply for a 30-year license term of “rent” and the province can arbitrarily change the “rent” at any time.
 Why will the province not set the “rent” for the term of the license?
-If it a 30-year license then makes the term of the “rent” stand for the 30 years.
-The way the province has set it up now is worse than late night TV ad that does not tell you the shipping and handling charge.
+If it is a 30-year license then make the term of the “rent” stand for 30 years.
+The way the province has set it up now is worse than a late-night TV ad that does not tell you the shipping and handling charge.
 They have set the “rent” low as an introductory offer without any guarantee that they will not jack up the “rent” as they see fit.
-Now the “rent” will be $.85 per 1000 cubic meters for agriculture use.
+Now the “rent” will be $.85 per 1000 cubic meters for agricultural use.
 See section 23 of the act.
 I do not like contracts that are one-sided and the terms have been set by the side that writes the contract without giving the other side the right to counter offer and or amend the contract.
-Hopefully, I’m wrong and this will not prove out to be anything more than a tax grab against those on wells.
+Hopefully, I’m wrong and this will not prove to be anything more than a tax grab against those on wells.

 Cheers Scott Simmons